-The Swiss Grande Maison Jaeger-LeCoultre has recently revealed a limited edition of its popular (albeit very expensive) AMVOX5 model that was created together with the British luxury sports car maker Aston Martin.
-Called Jaeger-LeCoultre AMVOX5 World Chronograph LMP1, the watch will be produced in a limited run of only 250 pieces with most of them probably going into heavily guarded vaults of the British automaker’s most valued customers.
+The Swiss Grande Maison Jaeger-LeCoultre has recently revealed a limited edition of its popular (albeit expensive) AMVOX5 model created together with the British luxury sports car maker Aston Martin.
+The Jaeger-LeCoultre AMVOX5 World Chronograph LMP1 (ref.
+Q193J480) will be produced in a limited run of only 250 pieces with most of them probably going into heavily guarded vaults of the British automaker’s most valued customers.

-As the original model, the new JLC AMVOX5 World Chronograph LMP1 (LMP1 here is for Le Mans Prototype – a sports car designed to take part in the 24 Hours of Le Mans) is delivered in a rather large case that combines lightweight titanium and scratch-resistant ceramic parts.
+Like the original model, the 2012 JLC AMVOX5 World Chronograph LMP1 (LMP1 here is for Le Mans Prototype – a sports car designed to take part in the 24 Hours of Le Mans) is delivered in a rather large case that combines lightweight titanium and scratch-resistant ceramic parts.

-Whole 44 millimeters in diameter and 15 millimeters in height, the watch will certainly be noticed by everyone.
+Whole 44 millimeters in diameter and 15 millimeters in height, the watch will certainly be noticed.

-If you compare the last years Jaeger-LeCoultre AMVOX5 World Chronograph Limited Edition with the new version, you will notice that there are only subtle differences here and there done in order to make the re-issue unique.
+If you compare the last year’s AMVOX5 World Chronograph Limited Edition with the new version, you will notice that there are only subtle differences here and there done in order to make the re-issue unique.

 The first thing that immediately gets noticed is the new color scheme.

 Besides the signature “Aston Martin orange” color of the chronograph hands, there is also a high-contrast blue and white color scheme of the city disk and the chronograph totalizers at 3 and 9 o’clock.

 The date window that was previously located at 5 hours, has been moved 30 degrees clockwise and now sits comfortably at 6 o’clock, right below the small seconds-hand that, as usual, doesn’t look like a seconds hand at all.